 We all know that it’s good practice to keep plugins updated, but in reality many users simply forget to do so.
 And even updating immediately doesn’t stop the original vulnerability from being eploited before the update goes live.

-To date, over 6.5 million WordPress websites have Yoast SEO installed.
+To date, almost 8 million WordPress websites have Yoast SEO installed.
 In fact, it’s the most popular WordPress plugin on the entire web.
 That makes it a prime target for hackers.
 Coupled with Yoast’s patchy track record for keeping the plugin secure, it’s a risk I would not recommend anyone take with their site.

 Yoast SEO caused sites to lose rankings

 I think @Yoast owe the WordPress based SEO Community an apology.
 Pretty sure they were single handedly responsible for helping Google wipe out tons of sites with the recent core algo updates.
 Please get rid of that god awful default media index issue.

 — Charles Floate (@Charles_SEO) May 16, 2018

 Back in 2018, version 7.0 of Yoast SEO rolled out and caused a big problem for users, including reported ranking drops.
 In short, the bug created indexable pages for every single image upload.
 That’s a huge SEO problem due to Google’s delicate crawl budget and thin content penalties.